This post may contain affiliate links. Please read my disclosure policy.

 The only problem with brining is that you want to make sure you have a pot that is big enough to fit your bird, however you can also buy brining bags that are usually large enough to fit whole turkeys or hams.

 - Buy the right size turkey breast.
-I used a whole turkey breast (two breasts, still joined at the breast bone) that weight about 5 pounds, which is enough to feed 4 to 6 people.
-Usually you can find turkey breast year round, but most of the times the ones I find are half a breast.
-I found this one at Costco.
-Half a breast that’s around 2.5 to 3 pound will usually feed two to 4 people.
+I used a whole turkey breast (two breasts, still joined at the breast bone) that weighed about 5 pounds, which is enough to feed 4 to 6 people.
+Plan on serving 0.5 – 1lb of turkey per person.

 - Instant Pot Turkey Breast

 - Roast Turkey Breast with Saucy Cranberry Sauce

 - Add the water to a large pot and bring it to a boil.
 For the orange, peel it using a potato peeler or a knife, then cut it in half.
 Cut the lemon in half and juice it.
 Add the remaining brine ingredients to the pot (excluding the ice) and bring to a boil to dissolve all the salt and sugar.
 Add the lemon halves and orange halves after they've been juiced to the brine as well as the orange peel, lemon juice and orange juice, they will provide more flavor.
 Remove from heat and cool completely.
 To speed this up add about 4 cups of ice to the brine.
 I used my instant pot for this but any big pot that will fit the brine and the breast will work.